 Purpose

-Since employees are away from the office, you need a strategy that includes adequate rules and frameworks to manage those who work remotely.
-This will set explicit instructions and clear expectations - the key to managing employees and performance.
+Since employees work away from the office at least part-time, you need a strategy that includes clear rules and frameworks to manage hybrid and remote work.
+This sets explicit instructions and clear expectations—the key to managing employees and performance.

-The policy will capture everything from when, where, and how employees work.
-A remote work checklist is a handy way to practically implement a remote work policy.
+The policy captures everything from when, where, and how employees work.
+A remote work checklist is a handy way to practically implement a flexible work policy.

-Key things to keep in mind when implementing this policy:
+Key things to keep in mind when implementing this policy in 2026:

-• Agree upon specific hours and measurable outcomes before you begin the arrangement.
-It helps employees complete tasks and aids in monitoring progress and work done.
+- Agree upon specific hours and measurable outcomes before you begin the arrangement

-• Set up a system to measure and monitor the output of remote workers.
+- Set up systems to measure and monitor outcomes (not activity) of hybrid and remote workers

-• Ensure you give remote workers the same opportunities to grow and develop as much as other staff within the organization.
+- Ensure remote workers receive the same opportunities to grow and develop as office-based staff

-• Actively promote a sense of belonging to the team.
+- Actively promote a sense of belonging regardless of work location

-• Set up team-building activities or social gatherings regularly to build camaraderie, boost engagement, and more.
+- Set up regular team activities or social gatherings to build camaraderie and boost engagement

 3. Benefits Policy